baileydunning/blm-spider/README.md

 # BLM Spider

 Scrape and serve Bureau of Land Management (BLM) dispersed campsite data as a modern API.
 This project crawls the BLM website, parses each campsite detail page, and saves structured data to a JSON file.
-A GitHub Actions cron job runs the spider automatically every two weeks.
+A GitHub Actions cron job runs the spider automatically every week.
 The API allows you to query and filter campsite data.
 The crawler is optimized for reliability and efficiency with retry logic, connection reuse, and parallel detail page fetching.
-It also infers missing state information using offline geospatial boundaries—no external API calls required.
+It also infers missing state information using offline geospatial boundaries powered by Turf.js.

 ---